RoboCup-SSL/ssl-simulation-setup/Readme.md

 The script will generate new passwords for all teams and the admin user under [config/passwords](./config/passwords).

 Caddy is configured to serve only the default field `field-a` by default.
-To add additional fields and to add custom credentials for the game-controller, run:
+To add additional fields and to add custom credentials for the game-controller (default is referee:referee), run:
 ```shell
 # Convert the team passwords to caddy-compatible password hashes
 ./config/caddy/update_caddy_passwords.sh